telerik/xaml-docs/controls/radtaskboard/populating-with-data/data-binding-to-taskboardcardmodel.md

 # Binding to TaskBoardCardModel

 The RadTaskBoardControl provides a __TaskBoardCardModel__ ViewModel class designed to serve as a base ViewModel for a __RadTaskBoardCard__ element.
-The class is defined to expose the most required properties that allow you to track your task life cycle.
-More information about this class can be found in the [TaskBoardCardModel]({%slug radtaskboard-getting-started%}) help article.
+This class is designed to expose the most required properties that allow you to track your task life cycle.

 ## Key Properties